Forms and Documents for Undergraduates

 What it is:

 Examples of situations that we review include extended unemployment, extraordinary medical expenses, and changes in family size or sibling educational costs.
 Also, if there is additional information that you did not indicate in the application process that you would like us to consider, you can include it in this review request.
-Use this form only if you find that the total financial aid offered you, including scholarship and the loan/job eligibility, is insufficient to assist you in covering your educational costs.
+Use this form only if you find that the total financial aid offered to you, including scholarship and the loan/job eligibility, is insufficient to assist you in covering your educational costs.

 How to submit it:

-In order for us to adjust your financial aid award, you must demonstrate how the information in the Request for Review form might affect your family's ability to contribute toward your educational costs.
+In order for us to adjust your financial aid, you must demonstrate how the information in the Request for Review form might affect your family's ability to contribute toward your educational costs.
 When you submit the form, you must also attach any applicable documentation that substantiates and explains the circumstances that you are presenting.

 If you are unsure of how to complete the form, contact us on line or call (203) 432-2700.